In 2024, more than 4,662,600 actions were taken worldwide across over 200 countries and territories, proving that collective action works!

 10 chances to make a difference

-For 23 years, Amnesty International’s Write for Rights campaign has transformed the lives of people whose rights have been wronged.
+For over 20 years, Amnesty International’s Write for Rights campaign has transformed the lives of people whose rights have been wronged.

 This annual campaign brings together millions of compassionate people from around the world to make a stand for freedom, justice and equality.
 By collectively challenging injustice, we change lives.
 And every time we secure justice for one individual, we move closer to a world where human rights are enjoyed by all.